 There are two approaches to the analysis of how meaning, representation, and culture collaborate - semiotic and discursive.
 The semiotic approach is the study of signs which indicates that such approach is concerned with how meaning and representation are generated by the language.
 On the other hand, the discursive approach is concerned with how representation influences the real world.
 It studies how knowledge produced by discourse is used by the culture to represent their reality (Hall, Representation: Cultural Representation and Signifying Practices 6).
-Representation through language can be a powerful force when analysed from the discursive approach since members of a culture are highly influenced by discourses.
+Representation through language can be a powerful force when analysed from the discursive approach since members of a culture are highly influenced by discourses and consequently experience the world around them based on the available discourses.
 Therefore, this thesis will use the discursive approach in analysing romantic comedies to understand how they influence gender differences in real life.